ldrosu/RBOInitialization/Readme.md

 ```

 # Running Instructions
-1. Local library version
+1. Local (library, console app, unit test)
     1. Start the **LocalApp** console application.
 It will create an object from rules and output it to the screen.
     2. Edit Program.cs and try again.
-2. Service version
+2. Service (webapi, client library, console app, integration test)
-    1. Start RBOService
+    1. Start RBOService.
     2. Run the **ClientApp** console applitaion.
-Notice that the content of program.cs is almost identical to the previous one (LocalApp)
+Notice that the content of program.cs is almost identical to the previous one (LocalApp).
+    3. Swagger interface requires login (username=user, password=pass) and copy the token in the authorization window to be applied to all subsequent calls.

 # Advantages
 1. Rules are easier to code then "for and if" statements.